 “How blessed is the man whose strength is in You; in whose heart are the highways of Zion!
 Passing through the valley of Baca they make it a spring; the early rain covers it with blessings!
 They go from strength to strength; every one of them appears before God in Zion” (Psalm 84:5-7).

-The character, Mercy, in the second part of Pilgrim’s Progress page 383, says in regards to the Valley of Baca, “Here one may think, and break at heart, and melt in one’s spirit until one’s eyes become like the Fishpools of Hesbon….
-They that go rightly through this Valley of Baca make it a Well, the Rain that God sends down from Heaven upon them that are here also filleth the Pools.”
+The character, Mercy, in the second part of Pilgrim’s Progress, says about the Valley of Baca, “Here one may think, and break at heart, and melt in one’s spirit until one’s eyes become like the Fishpools of Hesbon….
+They that go rightly through this Valley of Baca make it a Well, the Rain that God sends down from Heaven upon them that are here also filleth the Pools."*

 After reading this quote and the scriptures, I wondered if I was supposed to paint these pools of refreshing, as some bible versions call them, in the landscape of the painting.
 I asked the Lord about it and His response was astounding.
 He said to me, “Look, they are in my eyes.”
 How wonderful is that?
 The pools of refreshing, like the Fishpools of Hesbon, known for their clearness, brightness and serenity are in His eyes.
 You see, even in the weeping, He has gone before us.
 He was “a man of sorrows and acquainted with grief” and yes, “Jesus wept.”
 (Isaiah 53:3 and John 11:35) He knows what we are going through and He knows what we need.
 In His eyes we find rest, restoration and refreshing for our pain and grief.
 Most of all, we find His perfect love that covers a multitude of sins, casts out all fears, and brings with it the peace that passes all understanding.
 In the midst of the valley, facing battle after battle with the giants in our lives, He says wait.
 In the waiting, like Christ, we “offer up prayers and supplications with loud crying and tears to the One able to save Him from death” and we are heard because of our reverent submission and His love.
 (Hebrews 5:7) Our tearful prayers are as precious pearls to Him.
 Not one is shed in vain and His word says there will be a reaping of Joy!

-I heard the Lord say, “Where there has been barrenness and defeat and even death this is the time for advancement and angels are gathering to assist us to fulfill His mandate.
-This is our door of opportunity to accomplish what those who have gone before us could not finish.
-As we go forth, it will be all about God and His people moving together with His heavenly host to complete what He began.”
-I, also, heard, “The angels are locking wings like shields over and around us.”
+I heard the Lord say, “Where there has been barrenness and defeat and even death this is the time for advancement and angels are gathering to assist us to fulfill His mandate."
+And that this is our door of opportunity to accomplish what those who have gone before us could not finish.
+As we go forth, it will be all about God and His people moving together with His heavenly host to complete what He began.
+I also heard, “The angels are locking wings like shields over and around us.”

 Personal Notes from the Artist: